logzly. Spice & Style Kitchen

 Bring It All Together

-When the tableware arrives, set it out on the table before you start arranging the rest of the décor.
+When your tableware arrives, lay it out on the table before you start arranging the rest of the décor.
 Walk around the room and ask yourself: does this feel like a natural extension of the kitchen?
 If the answer is yes, you’re on the right track.
 If something feels off, try swapping a piece or adjusting the accent colors.

 Designing a cohesive table isn’t about buying the most expensive set; it’s about listening to the language your kitchen already speaks and letting your tableware answer in the same tone.
 With a clear palette, an eye for finish, and a few practical rules, you can create a dining space that feels both stylish and welcoming – every day and for those special moments alike.